amklenk/Professional-Portfolio/README.md

 ![Portfolio Pages Site](./assets/images/fullpagescreenshot.png)

+All of the links should work either to access each section within the site or each project outside of the site.
 The site should be responsive at all major breakpoints.

 ## Creation